ThrinathGurrala/Covid19-Analysis/README.md

 # Copyright, permissions and licensing
   All the data, code and visualizations producied by Thrinath Reddy Gurrala are licensed under **Creative Commons BY license** © 2022.
 This work is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 You have the permission to use, copy, distribute, and reproduce these in any medium, provided the source and authors are credited.

   The data produced by third parties and made available by me are subject to the license terms from the original third-party authors.
-I will always indicate the original source of the data in our database, and you should always check the license of any such third-party data before use.
+I will always indicate the original source of the data in my database, and you should always check the license of any such third-party data before use.

 # Author
   This data has been collected, cleansed, aggregated, and documented by Thrinath Reddy Gurrala.